ashishaher15/eduplus_challange/README.md

 # 🏪 Store Rating System - Developer Guide

-> A comprehensive store rating platform with role-based access control, allowing users to browse and rate stores, store owners to manage listings, and administrators to oversee the entire system .
+> A comprehensive store rating platform with role-based access control, allowing users to browse and rate stores, store owners to manage listings, and administrators to oversee the entire system.

 ---